reachlocal/liger/ios/xcode.md

 Caveat.
 The files will only be copied, not processed or compiled in any way.
 Do not try to use this as a "work around" to "just using the filesystem".
 In fact avoid this whole option unless you have a specific reason to use it.

-# For those using Liger
+# For those using LigerMobile

 We add the app folder as a folder reference, a blue folder, as what we want in this case is that folder and everything in it, subfolders and all.
 This is because this is our HTML based app and we to preserve the folder structure.
 This means you can edit the content of this folder with your favorite text editor and add/remove subfolders and files at your hearts content.
-Liger will look in this folder to find all the HTML app files.
+LigerMobile will look in this folder to find all the HTML app files.

 Tip: Sometimes Xcode doesn't pick up on changes in blue folders (no idea why) and what we've found to work is to clean the app before you run it.
 Remember that the files you edit gets copied into the .app and it's the copies the app uses, so it has to be copied over (which is done by building the app).